mantou0520/tengman_academic.github.io/_pages/about.md

 Most Recent Updates
 ======

+* A paper titled Péclet-number-dependent longitudinal dispersion in discrete fracture networks was published on Water Resources Research
 * A manuscript on scaling of granular column collapses on inclined planes was accepted by JFM on Dec.
 8th.
 * Single-authored [journal article](https://www.mdpi.com/1996-1944/17/22/5525) on compaction of granular systems was published in Materials.
 * A [journal article](https://www.sciencedirect.com/science/article/pii/S0266352X24008048) collaborated with Xudong Zhang from Shanghai University was accepted for publication in Computers & Geotechnics